jhyatt1017/BeerMe-cli-app/README.md

 ## Development

 Welcome to BeerMe.
 This is a command line interface app(CLI) I created for my first project for the flatiron school.
-This app scrpaes data off of beeradvocate.com and give you information on the top 10 beers in the world.
-It allows you to choose a beer and get all the nessary infformation you could want about the beer.
+This app scrapes data off of beeradvocate.com and give you information on the top 10 beers in the world.
+It allows you to choose a beer and get all the nessary information you could want about the beer.
 Please feel free to try it out and give any feedback that you may have.

 ## Contributing